FX Options trading conditions

 FX Vanilla Options

-The 'cash' exercise method is available on both long and short positions and will always happen at mid-spread - even in volatile market conditions.
+Options can only be cash settled.
+The cash settled exercise method is available on both long and short positions and will always be executed at the mid-price of the best bid/offer spread.
+This applied even in volatile market conditions.

 Certain options markets operate on a margined basis, under which buyers do not pay the full premium on their option at the time they purchase it.
 In this situation you may subsequently be called upon to pay margin on the option up to the level of your premium.
 If you fail to do so as required, your position may be closed or liquidated.